Safety officer interview question: The skills your interviewer may want to hear from you.

 A safety officer has to maintain a relationship with the senior management team, workers, contractors and suppliers.
 Build relationships across the company.

-With this, a safety culture built on relationships has a way of staying for a long time.
+With this, a safety culture built on relationships can stay for a long time.

 - Toolbox talk on spray painting safety